 Length of credit history determines how long you’ve been managing credit.
 The longer you’ve been doing so successfully, the more you help your score.

-📘 If you have no credit history read our guide on 5 Most Effective Ways to Start Building Credit in 2021
+📘 If you have no credit history read our guide on how to build credit at 18 (or any other age).

 Credit scoring models reward credit balance.
 For example, if you have a mortgage, a car loan, and five credit cards, you’ll have a better credit mix than you would if your entire credit profile was limited to just five credit cards.

 The reason credit mix is considered important is that it shows the consumer’s ability to successfully apply for different forms of credit and the ability to manage multiple financing types in combination successfully.